 How will climate change affect investment decisions?

-“We think it will be very important for investors to avoid the industries and the companies that are not well positioned for that change.
+So we think it will be very important for investors to align with those new products and services and to avoid the industries and the companies that are not well positioned for that change.

 Why is this important now?

-“Some of the most important climate change technologies, such as renewable energy or electric vehicles, have come of age.
+Well, some of the most important climate change technologies, like renewable energy or electric vehicles, have come of age.